CoreMedia/content-hub-adapter-youtube/documentation/installation.md

 ## Activate the Plugin

 The YouTube contenthub adapter is a plugin for studio-server and studio-client.
-The deployment of plugins is described [here](https://documentation.coremedia.com/cmcc-10/artifacts/2101/webhelp/coremedia-en/content/ApplicationPlugins.html).
+The deployment of plugins is described in the [Blueprint Developer Manual](https://documentation.coremedia.com/cmcc-12/artifacts/2412.0/webhelp/coremedia-en/content/ApplicationPlugins.html).

 In short, for a quick development roundtrip:
+1. Possibly delete the plugin from the bundled plugins (as described in the "Using Plugin Descriptors and Releases" section of the Blueprint Developer Manual).
-1. Build your Blueprint.
+2. Build your Blueprint.
-2. Build the `content-hub-adapter-youtube`
+3. Build the `content-hub-adapter-youtube`
    1. Run `mvn clean install` in the `studio-server` folder.

       Checkpoint: A zip file exists in `studio-server/target`.
    2. Run `npm install -g pnpm@8.6 && pnpm install && pnpm -r run build && pnpm -r run package` in the folder `studio-client`.

       Checkpoint: A zip file exists in `studio-client/apps/main/content-hub-adapter-youtube/build`.
-3. Create a directory for studio-server plugins, e.g. `/tmp/studio-server-plugins`,
+4. Create a directory for studio-server plugins, e.g. `/tmp/studio-server-plugins`,
    and copy `content-hub-adapter-youtube/studio-server/target/studio-server.content-hub-adapter-youtube-<version>.zip`
    into that directory.
-4. Start the studio server as usual, e.g. `mvn spring-boot:run`, with an additional property `-Dplugins.directories=/tmp/studio-server-plugins`
+5. Start the studio server as usual, e.g. `mvn spring-boot:run`, with an additional property `-Dplugins.directories=/tmp/studio-server-plugins`
-5. In your Blueprint studio-client workspace, there is a file `apps/studio-client/apps/main/app/jangaroo.config.js`, which contains a structure like
+6. In your Blueprint studio-client workspace, there is a file `apps/studio-client/apps/main/app/jangaroo.config.js`, which contains a structure like
    ```
    module.exports = jangarooConfig({